Facebook, Twitter support Apple on encryption dispute with FBI

 | SAN FRANCISCO

-SAN FRANCISCO Facebook Inc and Twitter Inc, two of Silicon Valley's most powerful companies, on Thursday backed Apple Inc's refusal to help the FBI break into an iPhone used by a shooter in the San Bernardino attack, saying that complying would set a dangerous precedent for privacy.
+SAN FRANCISCO Facebook Inc (FB.O) and Twitter Inc (TWTR.N), two of Silicon Valley's most powerful companies, on Thursday backed Apple Inc's (AAPL.O) refusal to help the FBI break into an iPhone used by a shooter in the San Bernardino attack, saying that complying would set a dangerous precedent for privacy.

 It took two days, but the companies' entry solidifies a small but powerful band of tech giants supporting Apple in its quest to buck government demands that it says would irreparably damage security and erode consumer trust.

 But other companies are staying mum.
-Yahoo Inc and Microsoft Corp have yet to weigh in on the case.
+Yahoo Inc (YHOO.O) and Microsoft Corp (MSFT.O) have yet to weigh in on the case.

 In characteristic fashion, Twitter CEO Jack Dorsey used the service itself to lend support to Apple CEO Tim Cook, tweeting "We stand with @tim_cook and Apple (and thank him for his leadership)." (bit.ly/1RbfI5j)